menu

 Cedar Valley is a tiny town located in the state of Utah.
 With a population of 0 people and just one neighborhood, Cedar Valley is the 154th largest community in Utah.

-Cedar Valley is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Cedar Valley, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Cedar Valley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cedar Valley is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Cedar Valley who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Cedar Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.